FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Approach

 where $\mathtt{SubMatrices}$ is the set of chosen matrices for the convolution.
 These matrices are typically the $n \times n$ matrices `surrounding' all pixels in the original images.
 For instance in a $3 \times 3$ image there would be 9 $3 \times 3$ sub-matrices, one for each pixel, corresponding to a given pixel and its neighbors, where pixels on the image border are considered to have 0 surrounding them outside the original image.

-Clearly this case imposes more complex constraints, since submatrices are not disjoint but often share multiple pixels, so a given pixel will end up having multiple constraints to be fulfilled simultaneously.
-To further complicate things, usually a family of filters $\mathcal{F}$, consisting on several individual filters if often used in these architectures.
+Clearly this case imposes more complex constraints, since submatrices are not disjoint but often share multiple pixels.
+So, a given pixel will end up having multiple constraints to be fulfilled simultaneously.
+Furthermore, usually a family of filters $\mathcal{F}$, consisting of several individual filters, is often used in these architectures.

 Independently of the nature of the network and the point where the attack is executed, we can describe a high-level algorithm summarizing the constraint solving strategy as described in Algorithm~\ref{algo:constraint}.
-In this algorithm we assume each neuron $n$ (which can be an activation function) has a well defined mathematical formula specifying its inputs.
-It also has a well defined output that depends on its inputs.
-Therefore, we can attempt at solving the constraints defined by the input formulas to obtain a given output (in this case, we are interested in the output 0 which is the result of our fault on ReLU).
+In this algorithm In this algorithm, input\_formula represents the neuron computation.
+We can solve the constraints defined by the input formulas to obtain a given output (in this case, we are interested in the output 0 which is the result of our fault on ReLU).

-In the following section we will evaluate our attack strategy on two different neural network architectures: a multi-layer perceptron and a small convolutional network.